-- Provide a summary of key details, including a statement of the problem. - Introduce the basics of the project (where, who, why). - Explain the money needed and how it will be used. - Explain any acronyms used to avoid confusion.
+- Provide a summary of key details, including a statement of the problem. - Provide explicit, measurable objectives to determine the success of the project. - Include the justification of all necessary costs and how they will be sustained after the grant is over. - Explain any acronyms used to avoid confusion.

-- Did you include a summary of the entire proposal with information from each section? - Did you provide enough information for the reader to see the whole picture? - Did you provide information that will get the reader excited about the project?
+- Did you include a summary of the entire proposal with information from each section? - Did you provide enough information for the reader to see the whole picture? - Did you provide information that will get the reader excited about the project? - Did you provide enough information around the impact of the project?
+How many students will be impacted over the duration of the grant project and beyond?

-Need Statement:
+Need Statement

 This is your time to get the reader to understand the situation and more about the issues that affect your students.
 Grantors need to see that there is a reason to fund your project and that the funds will make a difference.
+Additionally, state what you are trying to accomplish as measurable objectives.

-- Detail the reason you need funding and what you are trying to accomplish. - Provide facts and data to support your case. - Be persuasive and specific. - Show that the issue can be resolved with the funding. - Keep your tone positive and confident.
+- Detail the reason you need funding and what you are trying to accomplish. - Provide facts and data to support your case.
+(There should be a balance of qualitative and quantitative measures used.) - Be persuasive and specific. - Show that the issue can be resolved with the funding. - Keep your tone positive and confident.

-- Do you state your case clearly to make sure the reader can understand your needs? - Do you provide facts or statistics to support your claims? - Are your facts and figures accurate? - Are you providing enough information for the reader to understand the whole picture without seeming desperate or overdoing it?
+- Do you state your case clearly to make sure the reader can understand your needs? - Do you provide facts or statistics to support your claims? - Are your facts and figures accurate?
+(These should be included as tables/charts within the narrative or as part of the appendix) - Are you providing enough information for the reader to understand the whole picture without seeming desperate or overdoing it?

-Project Description:
+Project Description